Froylán Ledezma

 Froylán Greing Ledezma Stephens (born 2 January 1978) is a retired Costa Rican international football forward.

 He is nicknamed as El Cachorro which means "The Puppy".

 Club career

 A strong, quick and explosive striker, he debuted in the Costa Rican league on 14 January 1995 at the age of 17 with Alajuelense against Municipal Pérez Zeledón.
 In the 1995–96 season, he scored 14 goals and played 41 games, and followed up the next season with 21 goals in 27 matches.

 Ajax

-He was scouted by Dutch club Ajax Amsterdam and after that, invited for a trial by their big rivals Feyenoord.
+He was scouted by Dutch club Ajax and after that, invited for a trial by their big rivals Feyenoord.
 But Ajax signed him in 1997 for around 4.5 million euros in spectacular fashion after 'kidnapping' him from Amsterdam Airport under Feyenoord's nose.
 However, the promising youngster was not a success in Dutch football, only playing twice for Ajax.
 He was suspended by Ajax for indiscipline after his first season until his contract ended (almost three years later).